srinman/aks-aca/README.md

 # Azure Kubernetes Service (AKS) vs Azure Container Apps (ACA): A Comprehensive Comparison

+> **⚠️ IMPORTANT DISCLAIMER**
+>
+> This is an independent comparison document and is not officially endorsed or created by Microsoft.
+This documentation represents my personal analysis and comparison of Azure Kubernetes Service (AKS) and Azure Container Apps (ACA) based on attributes that I consider important for customers evaluating these platforms.
+>
+> The importance and relevance of specific features, capabilities, and considerations may vary significantly depending on your unique use case, organizational requirements, and technical constraints.
+What may be critically important for one customer might be less relevant for another.
+>
+> Please consult official Microsoft documentation, engage with Microsoft solution architects, and conduct your own evaluation to determine the most suitable platform for your specific needs, or feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/sridhermanivel/) for discussions or suggestions.
+I will greatly appreciate your input and feedback.

 This repository provides an in-depth comparison between Azure Kubernetes Service (AKS) and Azure Container Apps (ACA), two powerful container platforms offered by Microsoft Azure.
 This documentation will help you understand the strengths, use cases, and architectural differences between these platforms to make informed decisions for your containerized applications.

 ## Table of Contents